Cost of Study Abroad

 Wondering about the cost of study abroad?
 Here are the nuts and bolts:

-- If you participate in the Off-Campus Study Program you remain registered at Swarthmore, are billed according to the regular billing cycle, and keep all awarded financial aid.
-You are charged for Swarthmore College tuition, room, and board for each semester abroad.
+- If you study off campus, you remain registered at Swarthmore, are billed according to the regular billing cycle, and keep all awarded financial aid.
+You are charged for Swarthmore College tuition, housing, and food for each semester abroad.

-- For each semester of participation in the Off-Campus Study Program Swarthmore College pays the program tuition, room and board.
-If room and board is not included in the program fee, OCS will create a "study abroad budget" for you that includes money for groceries to prepare your own meals, and money to pay your monthly rent, among other things.
+- For each semester you study off campus, Swarthmore College pays the program tuition, housing and food.
+If housing and food is not included in the program fee, Global Engagement will create a "study abroad budget" for you that includes money for groceries to prepare your own meals, and money to pay your monthly rent, among other things.

 - The "study abroad budget" also covers local transportation as required, the application fee to the program that you commit to, airport transfer, books, and the cost of student visa.

-- OCS covers up to the cost of a round trip flight from Philadelphia - host city.
+- Global Engagement covers up to the cost of a round trip flight from Philadelphia - host city.